 Bruce Brubaker has appeared on RAI in Italy and is featured in the documentary film about the Juilliard School, made for the PBS “American Masters Series.”
 As a member of Affiliate Artists Xerox Pianists Program, he presented residencies and performed with orchestras throughout the United States.

-At NEC, in addition to his teaching duties, Brubaker has coordinated schoolwide celebrations of the music of Chopin, Haydn, Messiaen, Mozart, Schuller, and Shostakovich that have included performers outside the piano department, as well as Preparatory students performing alongside College piano majors.
-For 2011, Brubaker is organizing performances at NEC of the complete piano music of Liszt.
+At NEC, in addition to his teaching duties, Brubaker has coordinated schoolwide celebrations of the music of Chopin, Haydn, Liszt, Messiaen, Mozart, Schuller, Scriabin, and Shostakovich that have included performers outside the piano department, as well as Preparatory students performing alongside College piano majors.
 Under Brubaker's guidance, the weekly Piano Seminar has exposed piano majors and curious members of the public to a wide range of performers and thinkers.

 Brubaker has given masterclasses and forums at the Sibelius Academy in Helsinki, the Jerusalem Academy of Music and Dance, Columbia University, Leipzig’s Hochschüle für Musik, the École Normale in Paris, Ghent’s Orpheus Instituut, North Carolina’s Eastern Music Festival, and the San Francisco Conservatory of Music.